edin-dal/scair/docs/_docs/defining_dialects.md

   else Left("type mismatch")
 ```

 Verification is run automatically during parsing and transformation passes.
+Verification combines generic IR checks with operation- and trait-specific constraints.

-## 3. What is a Dialect?
+## What is a Dialect?

 A dialect is a namespace that groups: